-1.3 The Council of Ontario Universities (COU)
+1.3 The Ontario Universities Council on Quality Assurance (Quality Council)

-The TST is accountable to the Council of Ontario Universities, and must demonstrate that its standards and degree-level expectations are consistent with university-level education in Ontario.
-This accountability is structured though an agreed quality assurance framework, administered for the TST and its member colleges by the University of Toronto.
+The TST is accountable for the quality of its programs, and must demonstrate to the Quality Council that its standards and degree-level expectations are consistent with university-level education in Ontario.
+This accountability is structured though an agreed quality assurance framework, overseen by the University of Toronto for conjoint degrees granted with the TST member colleges.